-HIFIVE builds on USAID’s longstanding support to the financial sector to increase the supply of financial products and services to underserved households and micro-, small-, and medium-sized enterprises (MSMEs) in USAID-supported areas and value chains.
-On a smaller scale, HIFIVE also offers business development services to MSMEs in U.S. Government-supported value chains to increase their capacity to access credit.
+The Haiti Integrated Financing for Value Chain and Enterprise (HIFIVE) project builds on USAID’s longstanding support to the financial sector to increase the supply of financial products and services to underserved households and micro-, small-, and medium-sized enterprises (MSMEs) in USAID-supported areas and value chains.
+On a smaller scale, HIFIVE had also offered business development services to MSMEs in U.S. Government-supported value chains to increase their capacity to access credit.

-To heighten its contribution to improving the performance of the agricultural sector, HIFIVE increased support to financial institutions catering to MSMEs and households in Feed the Future-supported agricultural value chains in June of 2012.
+In June 2012, to heighten its contribution to improving the performance of the agricultural sector, HIFIVE increased support to financial institutions catering to MSMEs and households in Feed the Future-supported agricultural value chains.

 HIFIVE ‘s support is principally channeled through a $22.5 million grant fund that provides incentives for financial institutions to enter new markets or broaden their reach through technical assistance, training, and the use of ICT to reinforce their ability to provide new products while reducing their costs.
 For example, HIFIVE has managed the Haiti Mobile Money Initiative, financed by USAID and the Bill & Melinda Gates Foundation, which has contributed to the rapid launch of mobile money.